-- The Priory Witham Academy will first accept all pupils with an education, health and care (EHC) plan (Children and Families Act 2014) or a statement of special educational needs (Education Act 1996) that names the academy. - 21 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below. - After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out:
+The Priory Witham Academy will first accept all pupils with an education, health and care (EHC) plan (Children and Families Act 2014) or a statement of special educational needs (Education Act 1996) that names the academy.

+21 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below.

+After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out:

-- a. looked after children, or previously looked after children, sometimes referred to as children in public care - b. siblings of pupils who are on the roll of the academy at the time of the application - c. children eligible for the early years pupil premium, the pupil premium or the service premium who are in a pre-school class in the Priory Witham Academy - d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application - In the event of more applicants than places under criteria 22b, 22c or 22d above, children living nearest to the academy have priority, using criterion 22e. - e. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home. - In the event that two or more applicants under criterion 22e live the same straightline distance from the academy, the place or places will be allocated at random by an independent person - f. children of staff recruited after 16th April in the year of admission to fill a post for which there is a demonstrable skill shortage may be considered as exceptional admissions.
+- a. looked after children, or previously looked after children, sometimes referred to as children in public care - b. siblings of pupils who are on the roll of the academy at the time of the application - c. children eligible for the early years pupil premium, the pupil premium or the service premium who are in a pre-school class in the Priory Witham Academy - d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application e. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.